 Have you taken part in any extra-curricular activities or societies whilst at University?

-In my first and second year I was part of Salford University Womens Rugby Union team.
+In my first and second year I was part of the University of Salford Womens Rugby Union team.
 I had never played the game before and had such a wonderful time getting to know all of the girls and learning how to play.
 It really brought me out of my shell, there are loads of opportunities for nights out and you get to travel all over the place to play games.

 Where’s your favourite place in Salford or Manchester to go out?